Arranging a funeral or cremation in Kentucky

 If you want the simplest and least expensive cremation service, then a direct cremation is what you require.
 A direct cremation can also be referred to as a ‘simple’ or ‘basic’ cremation.
 It is a trade term that refers to a minimal service of collecting the deceased and immediately cremating the body in a basic container (after the legal waiting period to cremate – generally 24 hours).
 The cremated remains are then returned to the family in a temporary urn.

-A direct cremation can be conducted in Louisville and Lexington for between $795 and $895 (excluding death certificates & cremation permit).
+A direct cremation can be conducted in Louisville and Lexington for $850. (excluding death certificates & cremation permits).
 It is wise to do some price comparisons to ensure you have found an affordable cremation provider.
 But do ensure you are comparing like-for-like cremation services and packages.

 Kentucky Funeral legislation – laws governing home death care, embalming & casket sales